 During Chapter 7 proceedings, the Bankruptcy Court will apply an automatic stay against wage garnishments, creditor phone calls and other collections actions including medical debt owed that you may be facing.

-Call 219-293-8988 to discuss Chapter 7 bankruptcy with an experienced lawyer at The Law Office of Weiss, Schmidgall and Hires, P.C.
-We offer flexible payment plans, and bankruptcy protection can begin with only $100 down to start your case.
+Call 219-293-8988 to discuss Chapter 7 bankruptcy with an experienced lawyer at the Law Office of Weiss, Schmidgall and Hires, P.C.,.
+We offer flexible payment plans and can begin working on your bankruptcy case for as little as $100 down.
 Day, evening and Saturday appointments are available.
 Contact us today to schedule your consultation.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.

 For more than ten years, Christopher Schmidgall has protected the lives of people who find themselves caught in the tangled machinery of criminal prosecution.
 With the skill and determination he’s demonstrated throughout his life, Chris offers them the help they need to get their lives back in order.
 Not long after graduating from Valparaiso...

 Following a remarkably accomplished academic career, Amanda Hires applied her record of success to servicing good people facing difficult situations.
 She served as a volunteer at the New Orleans Public Defender’s Office and worked intensively with prosecutors and defense attorneys while under the guidance of Judge Sheila Moss at the Lake County Superior Court...